Having trouble keeping cool in the summer heat? Read these six tips to learn how to cool down when the temperature goes up.

 Caffeine and alcohol are both diuretics, which means they increase urine production, causing you to lose even more water.
 And since you are already losing water through sweat, drinking caffeine or alcohol will put you at risk of becoming dehydrated even faster.

 Another idea for how to stay cool in the heat?
-Eat more salads and fewer hamburgers.
+Eat more salads and fewer burgers.
 And we’re not just saying that because it’s healthier and we think going vegan is a good idea.

 Eating smaller, lighter, and more frequent meals will help you feel less lethargic.
 Choose something like grilled vegetables, gazpacho, or a fruit plate instead of sausages, pizza, or pasta.
 It’s not exactly a way of keeping cool, but it will make the heat more bearable.

-Tip: Eating fruits that contain a high amount of water are an especially tasty way of staying hydrated.
+Tip: Eating fruits that contain a high amount of water is an especially tasty way of staying hydrated.
 That’s why fruits like watermelon make the perfect summer treat.
 And did you know that you can even eat watermelon rind?

 There’s a reason why hotter countries like Spain and Italy shut down for naps in the middle of the day.
 They know well that it’s useless to try to work, especially outside, when the sun is high in the sky and the heat of the day is at its peak.
 Better to take a break and wait it out.